jb8520/Cursed_Obsidian/README.md

     - queue_description
 - `Configuration/preset_text.py`

-The position of each category and its channel's permissions can also be changed.
-These options are also found in `Configuration/preset_text.py`.
+The position of each category can also be changed.
+This can be done in `Configuration/preset_text.py`.

 If you are using the banlist/xbox checker integration, please also create a *linked xbox role* in your server and add its ID to the `"xbox_linked"` role in `Configuration/values.json`.